alokkumar-github/unix-shellScripting/docker-readme.md

 docker search - Searches the Ducker Hub for images docker attach - Attaches to a running container docker commit - Creates a new image from a containerâ€™s changes

+The first number is the port on your local machine : The second is the port inside the container.